-The Cyc Studio is the engine of COLONY Studios Brooklyn.
+The CYC Studio is the engine of COLONY.
 Meticulously designed as a fully functional photo studio, it still retains the natural ambience of the original warehouse space.

 Here at COLONY Studios Brooklyn, we’re extremely interested in what we called The Contemporary Phenomena.
 We’re looking for singular moments in society- occasions when people, ideas, and events intersect, that demand time and space.
 Movements that are happening concurrently in cultures all around; notions that are not yet shaped, defined or established, but are surely taking form.